aosabook/500lines/data-store/chapter.md

 At this point
-the ``NodeRef``'s ``_referent`` is guaranteed to have addresses available for all of its own refs, so we can serialise it by creating a bytestring representing this node:
+the ``NodeRef``'s ``_referent`` is guaranteed to have addresses available for all of its own refs, so we serialise it by creating a bytestring representing this node:
 ```python
 # dbdb/binary_tree.py
 class BinaryNodeRef(ValueRef):